Visualize to Optimize: Why Flowcharts are Real Game Changers!

-Process structure diagram, flow chart, flowchart, or Neu(einge-)deutsch(t): Flowchart.
-When one of these terms is thrown around, it can always be assumed that we are talking about a visualization of a flow (or process).
-The question now is: why are processes of all kinds always presented in this format?
-What advantages do companies have by using flowcharts (which is the term we will use for the rest of this article)?
-We'll take a look at this and a little more in this blog post!
+Process structure diagram, flowchart, flow diagram, or newly Germanized: Flowchart.
+If one of these terms is thrown around, it can actually always be assumed that one is currently speaking of a visualization of a process.
+The question now is: why are processes of any kind always presented in this format?
+What advantages do companies have through the use of flowcharts (which is the term we will define here for the rest of the post)?
+We'll take a look at that and a little more in this blog post!

 Leonard Köchli